Sylvie-Wxr/lumaa-spring-2025-swe/README.md

 ```

 ## Salary Expection
-I can do both unpaid or paid from $20-30/hr as listed in the job description, it will be about $1732 - 2598.
+I can do both unpaid or paid from $20-30/hr as listed in the job description, so it will be about $1732 - 2598 if paid.